partigabor/aromatica-old/content/items/Sichuan_pepper.md

 +++
 title = "Sichuan Pepper"
 author = "Gabor Parti"
-date = "2023-10-27"
+date = "2023-10-28"
-description = "The numbing, red or green fruits of East Asian prickly ash trees, related to sansho, see also sansho., related to sansho, see also sansho." weight = 10
+description = "The numbing, red or green fruits of East Asian prickly ash treesRelated to sansho.
+See also sansho. " weight = 10
 # draft = "true"
 # hidden = "true"